or scroll for tips (and a little nostalgia).

 - Add milk and stir to combine.

-- Add chopped tomato and cabbage.
+- Add chopped tomato, chopped celery and chopped cabbage.

 - Bring to simmer and continue to simmer for 30 minutes, stirring from time to time to ensure bottom of mixture doesn't burn.